Dishwasher Drain Smells Bad? How to Fix It (2026)

 How to Prevent Dishwasher Smells

 We recommend cleaning the filter monthly and running a vinegar deep-clean cycle every 3 months.
-Here is the full prevention schedule:
+Here’s the full prevention schedule:

 Weekly.
 Crack the door open after each cycle for airflow.
 A closed dishwasher traps warm, humid air.
-That is how mold and bacteria get started.
+That’s how mold and bacteria get started.

 Monthly.
 Remove and clean the filter.
 Wipe the door gasket folds with a vinegar-dampened cloth.
 These two habits alone prevent the majority of dishwasher odors.